Hosted Tokenization Solution

 While it is ultimately the merchants’ responsibility to protect cardholder data, any service provider or software application used by the merchant to process, store or transmit cardholder data is in scope of PCI-DSS; meaning in order for a merchant to be PCI Certified those parties and systems must also be compliant.

 So how can a merchant or software provider integrate payment functionality without bringing a system into scope?
-The secret is to build a workflow that avoids performing any of the card data functions.
+The secret is to use a tokenization solution that builds a workflow that avoids performing any of the card data functions.

 Processing card data is easily avoided by integrating a PCI-DSS certified payment gateway with an Application Programming Interface (API).

 Storing card data can be avoided using tokens, which are symbolic representations of a financial account only meaningful to the merchant.
 Tokens can be stored and used in a wide range of systems without bringing those systems in scope of PCI-DSS storage requirements.